Get Your Passwords Under Control (Without Sticky Notes or Panic) ~ ClearMind Challenge (Week 9)

-WEEK 9 OF THE 52-WEEK DIGITAL DECLUTTER SERIES
+WEEK 9 OF THE CLEARMIND 52-WEEK DIGITAL DECLUTTER CHALLENGE

 This week’s challenge is all about reducing password stress by creating a system that feels safe, simple, and easy to keep up with.